Registration

 I need to provide a summary of my online registration.
 Where can I find it?

 To obtain a summary of your registration, you can download it from your digital account (ENT).
-Click on the "Registration Summary" icon
+Click on the “Registration Summary” icon.

 I need to provide a passport photo.
 What format is accepted?

-When uploading the photo online via the Pjweb application, only JPG and JPEG formats are accepted.
+When uploading the photo online via the PJWEB application, only JPG and JPEG formats are accepted.

 Please note: PDF files are NOT accepted.

-If you submit your supporting documents online (via the PJWeb application), you can download the instructions for signing a PDF.
+If you submit your supporting documents online (via the PJWEB application), you can download the instructions for signing a PDF.

 I need to submit my certificate of participation in the draft day (JDC/JAPD).
 What should I do if I've lost it?

-French students under the age of 25 must provide proof of their status regarding national service obligations in order to be eligible to register for exams and competitive examinations administered by public authorities.
+French students under the age of 25 must provide proof of their status with regard to national service obligations in order to be authorized to register for exams and competitive examinations administered by public authorities.

 I need to provide a CVEC certificate.
 Where can I find it?